c2022xyz/OperationHarmonyForge/README.md

 Regardless of one’s explanation of violence, it is past time for us to come together to take a firm stand on it.
 We desperately need to approach violence from a variety of ­platforms—in the home, schools, in places of worship, and in the workplace.
 We need programs to teach us how to stop violence in all contexts and give assistance to both perpetrators and victims so the cycles of destruction can be stopped.
  Interaction Dynamics

 We cannot understand conflict dynamics by examining individual styles in isolation.
 The interlocking interaction of two or more people determines the outcome of the conflict.
 No matter how hard one person tries to resolve a conflict, the outcome will not be constructive unless the other person is involved in working things out, too.
-Figure 5.3 shows two very different outcomes of conflict, even though Michael uses exactly the same tactics throughout.
-In one case, the conflict escalates between the two participants.
-In the other, Janet’s alternative tactics reduce the conflict.
-The outcome is the joint product of both choices, not the result of some inherent personality trait of either participant.

-Figure 5.3 Tactics in an Interaction Context
 In conflict interactions people tend to choose their tactics and styles based on the view of the other’s intent and actions.
 Analysis must shift from the individual to the relationship level, viewing conflict preferences as resulting from a system of interlocking behaviors rather than as a function of personality.
 Relational variables (e.g., whom you interact with, how congruent your perceptions are with those of the other party, what intent you think the other party has, and the mirroring of each other’s responses) explain conflict style choices better than personality.
 In organizations, when a manager is perceived to use an integrating style, subordinates are less likely to use threats to resign, and more likely to use verbal engagement for dissent.
 When a manager’s style is perceived to be dominating, subordinates are more likely to threaten to resign, to go around the manager, and to repeat demands (Redmond, Jameson, and Bender 2016).
 Even though each conflict interaction is unique, two patterns of interlocking behaviors are worthy of note: (1) complementary patterns and (2) symmetrical patterns.
 Complementary patterns are tactics or styles that are different from one another but also mutually reinforcing.
 For example, if one person tries to engage and talk about the conflict and the other avoids, each one’s moves reinforce those of the other.
 The engager begins to think, “If I don’t force the issue, he will never talk to me,” while the avoider thinks, “If she would just leave me alone, it would be all right.”
 The more she engages, the more he avoids; the more he avoids, the more she engages; and they produce a “communication spiral” in which both parties magnify their chosen response.